 Healthy Estuaries WA will be awarded the cash injection as they expand on the previous work started under the Regional Estuaries Initiative and Revitalising Geographe Waterways projects.

 The Mandurah Mail has previously reported on the declining health of the rivers in the Peel region.

-Previous assessments from the 1990s have revealed, of more than 4000 kilometres of waterways throughout the Swan Coastal Plain, only about one per cent is in "near pristine condition".
+Previous assessments from the 1990s have revealed, of more than 4000 kilometres of waterways throughout the Swan Coastal Plain, only about 1 per cent is in "near pristine condition".

-The $25 million boost is part of a larger investment in critical regional programs across the state, totaling more than $111 million, announced last week.
+The $25 million boost is part of a larger investment in critical regional programs across the state, totaling more than $111 million.

 Regional Development Minister Alannah MacTiernan said funding for the next four years had been locked in ahead of the upcoming budget.

 "This $111 million investment provides security of funding for key regional programs and projects spanning arts, environment, health, sport and more," she said.

 Premier Mark McGowan said details on additional regional programs and projects that have secured funding would be released in coming weeks.

 "As we look to recover from the COVID-19 pandemic, it's important that we get on with delivering the programs and projects that matter to regional West Australians," he said.